ponylang/contributors/infrastructure.md

 ## Zapier

-We use Zapier to trigger reminder about our weekly [developer sync meeting](pony-sync.md).
+We use Zapier to trigger reminders about our weekly [developer sync meeting](pony-sync.md).

 Access information for Zapier is stored in the 1Password account.